sigii1992/Acebook-Cloudbursters/README.md

 > bundle exec rspec # Run the tests to ensure it works
 > bin/rails server # Start the server at localhost:3000
 ```
+You will also need to install Imagemagik directly.
+`brew install imagemagick`

 ## Troubleshooting